radiantlogicinc/iddm-lite/documentation/CONFIGURING_IDDM_LITE_SETUP_IMAGE.md

 This guide will explain how to use the setup image to perform the import and automate a few extra configuration steps that may be needed beyond the import.

+## Running the Setup Image

+This is a fairly simple process command: `./run.sh setup`.
+This will execute all setup tasks.
+Please see the sections below as they will cover how to supply the configuration necessary for setup to be performed successfully.

+The setup image is built on the local machine and published to the local container registry.
+If it needs to be rebuilt, simply run `./run.sh build-setup`.

 ## The Setup Directory

 For all operations using the setup image, files must be placed into a directory called `setup` within the root data directory of the project.
 It would look like this: